 Liven up play and learning time with puzzle activities that will make your little one smile.
 Puzzles seem pretty self-explanatory.
 You open the box and/or dump the pieces out.
 You put it together.
 You take it apart.
 You put it away.
 How many times can you do the same puzzle the same way over and over again.
 I invite you to mix up your puzzle play with these super simple puzzle activities.

 Get creative with your puzzle play time and work on a few skills at once.
-Hands on play ideas these puzzle play activities makes learning fun for kids.
-Our puzzle play activities will also get them moving, thinking, and laughing.
-You will notice that we don’t always sit to do our puzzle play activities.
+These hands-on puzzle activities make learning fun for kids.
+Our puzzle games will also get them moving, thinking, and laughing.
+You will notice that we don’t always sit to do our puzzle play.
 Many of these ideas include early learning skills like letter recognition and letter sounds, counting, visual sensory work, fine motor skills, as well as sensory play.

 Combine sensory play, fine motor skills, and letter learning with a simple twist on an ordinary puzzle.
 Use the link above to learn how to do this activity and make your own rainbow-colored rice for all kinds of fun play ideas.

 We used the same wooden puzzle as seen above but we tried a different learning idea.
 We chose a piece and practiced the letter sound.
 We then searched the house for an object that started with that letter sound.
 We were up, down, and all around.
 Great stuck inside activity for a rainy day with a little gross motor movement added.

 YOU MAY ALSO LIKE: Fun Exercises For Kids

 Do you have a stack of wooden puzzles?
 We do!
 I made this very simple rice sensory bin as part of our 10 ways to play with a bag of rice post!
 Simple sensory play ideas you can create quickly and easily at home and on a budget!
 I love the way he can move around.